smnwltr/wltr.co/_posts/2019-12-26-first-design-steps-in-django.md

 Then, you need to tell Heroku to run the correct commands in the right order.
 One way to do so is by using a second *buildpack* for this special case, which is available [here](https://elements.heroku.com/buildpacks/drpancake/heroku-buildpack-django-sass#buildpack-instructions).

 There are other ways, like adding the commands to your Procfile's release phase, for example.
-Also, should you never realize that the SCSS file has not been compiled and/or served correctly, you can run the commands manually:
+Also, should you ever realize that the SCSS file has not been compiled and/or served correctly, you can run the commands manually:

 ```shell
 heroku run python manage.py compilescss